asierHuawei/enhancements/keps/sig-node/3702-ima-namespace-support/README.md

 Should we enable IMA namespaces by default when enabling user namespaces?

-There will be a CRI API change which will allow the pod to use IMA namespaces and specify the namespace policy.

 ### Linux kernel

 IMA is only available in Linux hosts and Linux containers.
 Unfortunately, IMA is not a separate namespace, which is needed in order to isolate it and be used inside containers.
 Upcoming kernel patches should add support for IMA namespaces.